biouno/biouno.github.io/_posts/2015-05-15-From-Uno-Choice-to-Active-Choices.md

 In this blog entry, I will describe a bit of the Uno-Choice plugin history until its contribution to the Jenkins project with a new name, [Active Choices Plugin](https://wiki.jenkins-ci.org/display/JENKINS/Active+Choices+Plugin).

 <!--more-->

 ## Motivation

 As I started exploring Jenkins for Bioinformatic and other life-sciences applications, some of the dev-ops roots of Jenkins started presenting challenges.
 Jenkins being an automation tool, did not really have good UI components for creating modern looking, sophisticated interactive user interfaces.
-The free-form, parameterized project is the most basic form of a life-sciences project, but many of the parameters may need to be dynamically generated, and can vary from build to build.
+The [free-style](https://wiki.jenkins-ci.org/display/JENKINS/Building+a+software+project), parameterized project is the most basic form of a life-sciences project, but many of the parameters may need to be dynamically generated, and can vary from build to build.
 The next important requirements was the ability to select more than one values for a parameter.
 This feature is also know as multi-select.

 ## Searching but not finding